Table of Contents

 The kids are able to live the characters of different professions for a short period of time during project solving.
 For Example, if the project is based on a medical issue, the kids will be able to play a character of a medical health professional and similarly in the case of scientists, if the project involves some scientific work.

 3. Improved Behaviour:

-You can see an obvious difference in the behaviours of students who are dealing with project-based learning while those of having the traditional educational system.
+You can see an obvious difference in the behaviors of students who are dealing with project-based learning while those of having the traditional educational system.
 The kids with project-based learning develop a hunger to learn new things.
-They would tell their parents the whole summary of the day with a remarkable level of excitement, enthusiasm and engagement.
+They would tell their parents the whole summary of the day with a remarkable level of excitement, enthusiasm, and engagement.

 4. Building Strong Concepts:

 The modern education system denies memory-based learning while improves the ability to explore and create.
-It involves retaining the things learnt and not forgetting them the very next day.
-They try to apply connections and relate even the smallest things they have learnt in a day.
+It involves retaining the things learned and not forgetting them the very next day.
+They try to apply connections and relate even the smallest things they have learned in a day.
 This makes their concepts strong and they are free of any ambiguity.